Blue Option Plus

 To be eligible for Blue Option Plus, you must be 21 years of age or older, Medicaid eligible, do not have Medicare and reside in our service area.

-Beginning October 1, 2016, Blue Option Plus will offer new services called Home and Community Based Services (HCBS).
-HCBS can help you with life goals such as employment, school, or other areas of your life you want to work on.
+Blue Option Plus offers additional support through Home and Community Based Services (HCBS) and Community Oriented Recovery Empowerment (CORE) services.
+HCBS and/or CORE can help you with life goals such as employment, school, or other areas of your life you want to work on.
 To find out if you qualify, a Health Home Care Manager must complete a brief screening with you that will show if you can benefit from these services.
 If the screening shows you can benefit, the Care Manager will complete a full assessment with you to find out what your whole health needs are including physical, behavioral and rehabilitation services.

 Behavioral health care includes mental health and substance use (alcohol and drugs) treatment and rehabilitation services.
 All of our members have access to services to help with emotional health, or to help with alcohol or other substance use issues.
 These services include: